nav-e/nav-e.github.io/wiki/Project-Ideas/Project-Ideas.md

 ### Migration to Mobile Devices

 Making GreenNav available to mobile platforms will give the opportunity to use GreenNav for navigation.
 We have done some first steps to build a navigation system, but it needs some rework to make it more platform independent.
 It would be nice to use the existing frontend as a basis, so that we do not have too many different code bases.
-Our aim is make GreenNav a navigation systems usable in electric vehicles.
+Our aim is to make GreenNav a navigation system usable for electric vehicles.

 ![Android App for GreenNav](http://www.isp.uni-luebeck.de/~schoenfr/greennav/androidexample.png)